UPPMAX/UPPMAX-documentation/docs/software/rackham_file_transfer_using_winscp.md

   - data transfer
   - file transfer
   - Rackham
-  - FileZilla
-  - filezilla
+  - WinSCP
 ---

-# File transfer to/from Rackham using FileZilla
+# File transfer to/from Rackham using WinSCP

 There are multiple ways to [transfer data to/from Rackham](../cluster_guides/transfer_rackham.md).